Robust Non-adaptive Group Testing under Errors in Group Membership Specifications: Introduction

-\textbf{Sensing Matrix Perturbation in Compressed Sensing:} There exists a nice relationship between the group testing problem and the problem of signal reconstruction in compressed sensing (CS), as explored in \cite{Ghosh2021,Gilbert2008}.
-Likewise, there is literature in the CS community which deals with perturbations in sensing matrices \cite{Pandotra2019,Parker2011,Zhu2011,Ince2014,Aldroubi2012,Herman2010,Fosson2020}.
-However, these works either consider dense random perturbations (i.e., perturbations in every entry) \cite{Zhu2011,Ince2014,Parker2011,Aldroubi2012,Herman2010,Fosson2020} or perturbations in specifications of Fourier frequencies \cite{Pandotra2019,Ianni2016}.
+\textbf{Sensing Matrix and Basis Matrix Perturbation in Compressed Sensing:} There exists a nice relationship between the group testing problem and the problem of signal reconstruction in compressed sensing (CS), as explored in \cite{Ghosh2021,Gilbert2008}.
+Likewise, there is literature in the CS community which deals with perturbations in sensing matrices \cite{Pandotra2019,Parker2011,Zhu2011,Ince2014,Aldroubi2012,Herman2010,Fosson2020,herman2010mixed}.
+However, these works either consider dense random perturbations (i.e., perturbations in every entry with a bound on the norm of the perturbation matrix) \cite{Zhu2011,Ince2014,Parker2011,Aldroubi2012,Herman2010,Fosson2020,herman2010mixed} or perturbations in specifications of Fourier frequencies \cite{Pandotra2019,Ianni2016}.
 These perturbation models are vastly different from the sparse set of errors in binary matrices as considered in this work.
 Furthermore, apart from \cite{Pandotra2019,Ianni2016}, these techniques just perform robust signal estimation, without any attempt to identify rows of the sensing matrix which contained those errors.
+In typical compressed sensing, the measurements follow the model $\boldsymbol{y} = \boldsymbol{B \beta^*} + \boldsymbol{\tilde{\eta}} = \boldsymbol{B \Psi \tilde{\theta}^*} + \boldsymbol{\tilde{\eta}}$, where the signal $\boldsymbol{\beta^*} \in \mathbb{R}^p$ is expressed as a sparse linear combination of the columns of the orthonormal or overcomplete basis matrix $\boldsymbol{\Psi} \in \mathbb{R}^{p \times p}$, where $\boldsymbol{\tilde{\theta}^*} \in \mathbb{R}^p$ is the coefficient vector, and $\boldsymbol{y}$, $\boldsymbol{\tilde{\eta}}$, $\boldsymbol{B}$ have the same meaning as defined earlier.
+There is a rich literature on compressed sensing where there are errors in the basis matrix $\boldsymbol{\Psi}$ and not in the sensing matrix $\boldsymbol{B}$.
+These are commonly used in DoA estimation in radar signal processing for localizing off-grid sources \cite{nehorai2014structured,Chi2011,Fannjiang2013,zhang2012robustly}.
+The concept of a perturbed representation matrix $\boldsymbol{\Psi}$ also has applications in line spectral estimation, as seen in papers such as \cite{Nichols2014}.
+For the work in our paper, we note that $\boldsymbol{\Psi}$ is the identity matrix.
+However, even more importantly, the basis mismatch problem is fundamentally different from the approach in this paper which deals with perturbations in the sensing matrix $\boldsymbol{B}$.
+This difference can be explained in the following manner: A perturbation in the $k$th column of $\boldsymbol{\Psi}$ ($k \in \{1,2,...,p\}$) will affect \emph{all} measurements which use the $k$th coefficient.
+On the other hand, a perturbation in the $l$th row ($l \in \{1,2,...,n\}$) of $\boldsymbol{B}$, does not affect the other measurements.
+There also exist papers such as \cite{Aldroubi2012} which consider perturbations in both $\boldsymbol{B}$ and $\boldsymbol{\Psi}$ simultaneously.